Tadyboii/login-and-registration/README.md

 ```

 ### 4. Access the Application
-Once the application is running, you can access it at [http://localhost:8080](http://localhost:8080).
+Once the application is running, you can access it at [http://localhost:8080](http://localhost:8080) if hosted locally.

 ## Build and Run Without Docker